Georgia crash on Interstate 95 leaves 6 dead, including 3 children, officials say

 Liberty County Sheriff’s Deputy Lt.
 Jason Colvin told the Coastal News Service that the Liberty County 911 issued a “lookout advisory” around 2 a.m. for a white Lexus traveling southbound in the northbound lane of I-95.

-Deputies were headed to the interstate to intercept the driver when they received a call about the accident.
+Deputies were headed to the interstate to intercept the driver when they received a call about the crash.

-All six people involved in the crash were killed, officials told FOX5.
+All six people involved in the crash were killed, officials told Fox 5.
 Images from the scene showed the front of both vehicles crumpled where they came to a stop on the interstate.

-Officials from the Georgia State Patrol said that everyone had their seatbelts on and the 77-year-old driver was not impaired at the time of the crash, according to FOX5.
+Officials from the Georgia State Patrol said that everyone had their seatbelts on and the 77-year-old driver was not impaired at the time of the crash, according to Fox 5.

 BUS ON NEW JERSEY HIGHWAY BURSTS INTO FLAMES